ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 `extract`

-:    Extract the variable level metadata from an existing file with a specific type/format
+<dl>Extract the variable level metadata from an existing file with a specific type/format</dl>

 `start`

-:    Start a data dictionary from an empty template
+<dl>Start a data dictionary from an empty template</dl>

 `validate`

-:    Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.
+<dl>Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format</dl>

 !!! info